This tentative/draft syllabus updated January 22, 2026.

 Plagiarism—use of another's intellectual work without acknowledgement—is a serious offense.
 It is the policy of the CMS/W Faculty that students who plagiarize will receive an F in the subject, and that the instructor will forward the case to the Committee on Discipline.
 Full acknowledgement for all information obtained from sources outside the classroom must be clearly stated in all written work submitted.
 All ideas, arguments, and direct phrasings taken from someone else's work must be identified and properly footnoted.
 Quotations from other sources must be clearly marked as distinct from the student's own work.
 For further guidance on the proper forms of attribution, consult the style guides available in the Writing and Communication Center (E39-115) and the MIT Website on Plagiarism.

 I used an experimental writing technique called appropriation when I directly ripped off the previous paragraph from another source and included it in this page, without quotation marks around it and without telling you where it came from, as if it were my own writing.
-For some reason it is considered perfectly ethical to do this on a syllabus at MIT.
+Why isn’t what I did plagiarism?
+For some reason it is considered perfectly ethical to appropriate text on a syllabus at MIT.
+In fact, instructors are told to do so!
 Be mindful that syllabus-writing and certain experimental writing practices, appropriate in a contemporary poetry context, may not be appropriate for scholarly writing and may not embody academic integrity in a traditional sense.
-As we will discuss this semester, this does not mean that experimental writers should operate without ethics or integrity.
+As we will discuss this semester, this does not mean that experimental writers should operate without any sort of ethics or integrity.
 We won’t ignore the academic concept of plagiarism in this class; we will understand how appropriating text and, in certain cases, not explicitly stating one’s sources, is a method of conceptualist experimental writing that has a point to it.

 The Writing and Communication Center offers free one-on-one professional advice from communication experts with advanced degrees and publishing experience.
 The WCC can help you further develop your oral communication skills and learn about all types of academic and professional writing.
 You can learn more about the WCC consultations at http://cmsw.mit.edu/writing-and-communication-center and register with the online scheduler to make appointments through https://mit.mywconline.com.
 Please note that appointments at the WCC tend to fill up quickly.